Yuzvendra Chahal: Personal life

-Yuzvendra Chahal got engaged to Dhanashree Verma, a YouTuber, dance choreographer and dentist on 8 August 2020 and married her on 22 December 2020 in Gurgaon in a private ceremony.
+Chahal married Dhanashree Verma, a dance choreographer and YouTuber, in December 2020 in Gurgaon.
+The couple divorced in March 2025.

+Harassment

 In 2022, he revealed that during his stint with the Mumbai Indians, a drunk teammate dangled him from a 15th floor balcony.
 He did not name the player, but this revelation led to calls for strict action.
-Earlier, he had also been tied up in a room by Andrew Symonds and James Franklin.
+He had also been tied up in a room by Andrew Symonds and James Franklin.